 Daniel L. Kirsch PhD, DAAPM, FAIS

-Dr. Kirsch is the President of the American Institute of Stress and the Chairman of Electromedical Products International, Inc., a medical technology company he founded in 1981 and retired from in 2020.
+Dr. Kirsch is the President of the American Institute of Stress and Chairman Emeritus of Electromedical Products International, Inc., a medical technology company he founded in 1981 and retired from in 2020.
 He has four decades of experience in the medical field, including extensive clinical practice experience.
 Throughout his career Dr. Kirsch has designed medical devices and their applications and developed clinical systems for implementing pain and stress control technologies.

 In 1992 he was a guest of His Excellency the Minister of Public Health, Dr. A. Wahab Al-Fawzan of Kuwait, where he presented a three day post traumatic stress and pain management program titled, Electromedicine: The Other Side of Physiology to 400 physicians to teach them about managing the aftermath of the first Persian Gulf War.
 While in Kuwait, Dr. Kirsch also gave multiple grand rounds at eight hospitals over a month long period.

 Dr. Kirsch served as Clinical Director at the Sports Medicine Group in Santa Monica, California in association with Karlis Ullis, M.D. from 1988 – 1989, and in 1985 – 1986 as Clinical Director at the Center and Laboratory for Pain and Stress Related Disorders at Columbia-Presbyterian Medical Center in New York in association with Kenneth Greenspan, M.D.

 In 1981, he founded Electromedical Products International, Inc., in Hawthorne, California.
 The company moved to Mineral Wells, Texas in 1994.